Migrate Gliffy diagrams from Data Center to Cloud

 Follow these steps:

 1. Verify that your source and target Confluence instances have the Gliffy for Confluence plugin installed.
-The source must be using Gliffy version 9.3.2 or later.
-If an earlier version is used, follow the instructions in Update the Gliffy for Confluence plugin.
+The source must be using the latest version of Gliffy.
+To update it to the latest version, follow the instructions in Update the Gliffy for Confluence plugin.

 2. Use the Confluence Cloud Migration Assistant to migrate the diagrams.
 To ensure that diagrams are migrated, specify the option to migrate attachments.
 For detailed instructions, go to the Atlassian website and see Use Confluence Cloud Migration Assistant to migrate.